rjmeats/BritishRainfall/DailyReadings/DailyWeatherReports/Mapping_1900-1910_StationsToRR.md

 ## Other matches to British Rainfall stations

-Most of the other British and Irish DWR rainfall stations also match well, but not quite exactly, to British Rainfall stations for the 1900-1910 period.
+Most of the other British and Irish DWR rainfall stations also match well to British Rainfall stations for the 1900-1910 period, but often the matches are not quite exact.

-The slight differences may possible be caused by differences in the daily reporting hour.
-All these sites are inland/observatory type sites, and so may have had hourly rainfall recording, enabling the station to potentially use different definitions of 'daily' for British Rainfall and the DWR.
+The slight differences may perhaps be caused by differences in the daily reporting hour.
+All these stations are inland/observatory-type sites, and so may have had hourly rainfall recording, enabling the station to potentially use different definitions of 'daily' for British Rainfall and the DWR.
 British Rainfall sites used a 9 am daily reading, whereas the DWR reporting is based on an 8 am day (7 am from July 1st 1908, although Oxford and Birr Castle continued to use 8 am).

 ### Aberdeen